p1ng-request/docs/templates/GitHub/GitHub_Create_repository_on_personal_account.md

 **Author:** [Kanishk Pareek](https://in.linkedin.com/in/kanishkpareek/)

-This notebook enable the creation of a repository on a Github personal acccount.
+This notebook enables the creation of a repository on a Github personal account.

 ## Input